Rees Algebras of Unit Interval Determinantal Facet Ideals: Preliminaries

 Finding the presentation ideal $\mathcal{J}$ is not easy in general.
-Given the presenting matrix $M$ of $J_\Delta$, the generators of $\mathcal{L}$ are given by $[\TT_{\aa_1}...\TT_{\aa_{\mu}}]\cdot M$ where $\mu$ denotes the number of $(m-1)$-faces of $\Delta$.
+Given the presenting matrix $M$ of $J_\Delta$, the generators of $\mathcal{L}$ are given by $[\TT_{\aa^1},\dots,\TT_{\aa^{\mu}}]\cdot M$ where $\mu$ denotes the number of $(m-1)$-faces of $\Delta$.
 In the best scenario when $J_\Delta$ is of linear type, this gives the Rees ideal $\mathcal{J}$.
-However, little is known about the resolutions of determinantal facet ideals, so even finding the symmetric algebra can be difficult.
+However, little is known about the resolutions of determinantal facet ideals beyond the linear strand (see \cite{almousa2020resolutions}).
+Therefore, even finding the symmetric algebra can be difficult.
 The next best case is when an ideal $J_\Delta$ is of fiber type.
 Although the ideal of maximal minors is known to be of fiber type, this is not true in general for a determinantal facet ideal.